Abuse, Trauma, and Domestic Violence

 Course in a nutshell

-Discussion Topics: Identify different types of sexual and physical abuse and unhealthy patterns affecting individuals and family relationships; ethical and legal reporting requirements.
+Discussion Topics: Various types of trauma, sexual and physical abuse, violent crime, and natural disasters.
+Assessment tools and treatment strategies symptoms affecting individuals and family relationships; secondary victimization; and ethical and legal reporting requirements.

-Skills: You’ll learn counselling and interviewing techniques for building safety and providing support, identifying symptoms of abuse and/or domestic violence, how to develop primary, secondary and tertiary intervention plans.
+Skills: You’ll learn counselling and interviewing techniques to assess for scope of practice; how to build safety and provide support; identify symptoms of trauma, PTSD, abuse and/or domestic violence; and how to develop primary, secondary and tertiary intervention plans.

-- The multi generational implications and effects of domestic violence on the individual client, and family members.
+- The multi-generational implications and effects of trauma, abuse, and violence on the individual, and family members.

-- The psychological impacts of sexual abuse such as guilt, shame, patterns of defenses, irrational cognitions, and addictive behaviors.
+- The psychological impacts of trauma, abuse and violence such as guilt, shame, patterns of defenses, irrational cognitions, addictive behaviors other mental disorders.

-- Cultural aspects involved in the healing process relating to unhealthy community environments and dysfunctional families.
+- Cultural aspects involved in the healing process relating to unhealthy community environments, dysfunctional families, and secondary victimization.

 - Primary, Secondary and Tertiary levels of treatment planning and prevention programs.